If your business is in the handmade, custom or vintage space, you might want to consider setting up an Etsy shop.

 - You’ll be able to choose a featured thumbnail for each listing, so make sure you select the one that makes the biggest impact and inspires the most clicks.

-When you’re creating copy for your descriptions, use words people might be searching for when they need a product like yours.
-You can definitely get creative with your descriptions, but you want to include keywords so your listings are more likely to pop up in search results on Etsy.
+When you’re setting up an Etsy shop and creating copy for your descriptions, use words people might be searching for when they need your particular products.
+While you can be creative with your descriptions, include keywords to increase your listings’ likeliness to pop up in search results on Etsy.
+Do general research on the web as well as on Etsy to see how shops and products similar to yours are ranking.
+What terms are the higher-ranking sellers using?

 Adding Etsy Listings: Key Takeaways